Norweig1an/Norweig1an.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm a Ph.D. candidate at ShanghaiTech University's School of Information Science and Technology, co-advised by **Dr. Chenxi Xiao** and **Dr. Ziyuan Jiao**.
+I'm a Ph.D. candidate at ShanghaiTech University's School of Information Science and Technology, co-advised by **Prof. Chenxi Xiao** and **Dr. Ziyuan Jiao**.

-I hold a B.Sc. from ShanghaiTech and an M.Sc. from University of Aizu under **Dr. Yong Liu**'s supervision, and previously spent two years at SJTU's MVIG Group working with **Dr. Cewu Lu**.
+I hold a B.Sc. from ShanghaiTech and an M.Sc. from University of Aizu under **Prof. Yong Liu**'s supervision, and previously spent two years at Shanghai Jiao Tong University's MVIG Group working with **Prof. Cewu Lu** and **Prof.Yonglu Li**.

 My research focuses on **dexterous manipulation**, **tactile sensing**, and **end-effector design**.
 I'm particularly interested in the intersection of robotics and AI, and always open to discussing potential collaborations or research exchanges.